Kapacity-io/mqtt-test-client/README.md

 the tool will split the sent line as topic + message and send it to a broker.

+---

+*NOTE*
+Application is set to exit on CTLR+C
+It listens for interrupt, kill, and some other signals.
+If the TCP connection is still open in other console the application will wait on connection to be closed before exiting.
+So if you have made publish attempts with netcat, telnet, etc.. be sure to close the connection before exiting the running tool.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details